-In September 2015, we and two friends walked the Portuguese Camino from Porto to Santiago.This page containing our planning information (Google maps of the route and hotels in each destination) may be of use to others planning such a walk.
+In September 2015 just before my 75th birthday, we and two friends walked the Portuguese Camino from Porto to Santiago.This page containing our planning information (Google maps of the route and hotels in each destination) may be of use to others planning such a walk.
 As well, this link to a tour operator’s offering gives an idea of the nature of the walk.

 Some details on the walk follow the photos